Back to Blog

 Multi-cloud infrastructure is rarely chosen because it is simpler.
 Teams choose it because no single provider offers the right mix of regions, capabilities, cost profiles, and compliance posture for every workload.

 The result is a placement problem.
 When an environment is created, expanded, or moved, the control plane has to decide where that workload may run.
 In MicroStax, the stronger architectural claim is not “perfect autonomous optimization.”
-It is that residency and sovereignty rules should be evaluated as hard control-plane constraints before cost or latency optimization happens.
+It is that residency rules should be evaluated as hard control-plane constraints before cost or latency optimization happens.

 Why this is a different problem from generic scheduling